icewolfz/jiMUD/docs/codeeditor.designer.md

 Allows you to add includes to the area.h

-- `Path` The path to include, either a global include file name or a path to include file
+- `Include` The path or name of include file, either a global include file name or a path to an include file
 - `Relative` Is include relative to the file e.g. use "" instead of <> when including file
 - `...` Browse remotely for file to include, **Note** Must be used while connected to the mud